Sheffield Shield: Hat-tricks

 Many bowlers have taken a hat-trick in the Sheffield Shield.
 Mitchell Starc is the only bowler to take two hat-tricks in a Sheffield Shield match.
-In round two of the 2017–18 competition, Starc became the first bowler to take a hat-trick in each innings of a first-class cricket match in Australia.
-He became the second Australian, and the eighth bowler overall, to take a two hat-tricks in each innings of a first-class match.
-In a match from 4–7 November 2017, New South Wales played against Western Australia at Hurstville Oval.
-In Western Australia's first innings, Starc dismissed Jason Behrendorff, David Moody and Simon Mackin in consecutive deliveries; in the second innings he dismissed Behrendorff, Moody and Jonathan Wells in consecutive deliveries.
+In round two of the 2017–18 competition, Starc became the only bowler to take a hat-trick in each innings of a first-class cricket match in Australia, doing so against Western Australia at Hurstville Oval.